Updated March 2021

 “74% of buyers choose the sales rep that was first to add value and insight.”Corporate Visions

-Well, an interactive presentation or digital sales tool will go some way towards helping and as an interactive design agency, we’ve highlighted three reasons why you need more engaging, interactive presentations for your sales pitches.
+Well, an interactive presentation or digital sales tool will go some way towards helping and as a creative technology business, we’ve highlighted three reasons why you need more engaging, interactive presentations for your sales pitches.
 But, first of all you might be wondering…

 What is an interactive presentation?

-An interactive presentation is a presentation you can interact with using navigation, hyperlinks and hotspots etc. So when you are presenting you can click on some content and something will happen, such as a popup box will appear or it is possible to jump to a specific slide.
-Sounds simple enough but it’s what the interactivity enables you to do that is key here.
+An interactive presentation is a presentation you can interact with using navigation, hyperlinks and hotspots etc. So when you are presenting you can click on some content and something will happen, for example a pop-up box will appear or it is possible to jump to a specific slide.
+Sounds simple enough, but it’s what the interactivity enables you to do that is key here.

 Interactivity fundamentally changes the way you can present and talk to customers and supports conversational selling.